RichardVu3/auction-ebay/README.md

 bash run.sh
 ```

 Wait about one minute or so for the service to be up.
+When prompting to input card details, please use `4242 4242 4242 4242` with any date in the future as expiry date, CVV and name can be anything.
+This is the way Stripe recognize the test card.

 ## Port Mappings